IAmPraneel/HQNNResearch/README.md

 ## 🔧 Current Status

 - ✅ Model definition (autoencoders + quantum circuit + integration)
-- ✅ Qiskit backend configuration for GPU-accelerated simulation
+- ✅ Qiskit backend configuration for GPU-accelerated simulation (cuQuantum)
 - ✅ Mixed precision training using `torch.cuda.amp`
-- ✅ Dataset preprocessing and scaling
+- ✅ Dataset preprocessing and scaling on GPU.
+Custom dataloaders for GPU based data preprocessing and loading.
-- ✅ Preparing transition to PennyLane for framework comparison
+- ✅ Transitioned to PennyLane.
+- ✅ Optimizing HQNN pipeline to have global parameters and making it more functional to automate it.
+- ✅ Trained 30+ models in an epirical, systematic manner recording the logs(per epoch), metrics and parameters for different models on a subset of 1000 samples out of 22000 of total dataset for 20 epochs.
+(1 model is trained thrice with 3 different random seeds)
 - 🚧 Performance benchmarking against classical baselines
-- 🚧 Optimizing HQNN pipeline to have global parameters and making it more functional to automate it.
+- 🚧 Benchmark HQNN models with different params and create comparitive visualizations and interpret them
+- 🚧 Create 1st draft of the results, providing solid proof of work and potential of the idea to approach institutes for computational resources and funding.

+Long term goals (next step)
+- 🚧 Include noise simulation to simulate real quantum hardware
+- 🚧 Compute on both data sets (Two major stock indices from 2 different markets NSE and Chicago stock exchange)
+- 🚧 Implement on real quantum hardware, IBM runtime, Google, look for options
+-
 ---

 ## 💬 Collaboration